Twin Rivers - Blue Springs Unit

 - Falconers may hunt during the statewide falconry season anytime a management area is open for public access.
 Falconers are not exempt from quota permits during hunts requiring them.

 - Public access is allowed year round by persons on foot, bicycle or horse.

-- Use of motorized vehicles is prohibited, except by persons in possession of a valid quota permit, only on days the permit is valid and only on named or numbered roads.
+- Use of motorized vehicles is prohibited, except by persons in possession of a valid quota permit, only on days the permit is valid and only on roads shown on the brochure map.

 - For vehicle access, persons in possession of a valid quota permit may use the lock combination (found on their quota permit) to unlock the designated entrance gate only on days the permit is valid.